Send and receive SMS text messages in Eloqua campaigns. Process replies via the decision node. Automatically format numbers for delivery.

 Step 5 - We can now see the form on our canvas and can drag our Send SMS Action from the Actions menu.

 Step 6 - Double click the Send SMS Action to set it up.

 You can setup your error diversion here, for example, if the number failed or was not defined, you can send them an email as backup.

 Step 7 - Now click the pen icon to create the message.
 Use the Merge button to personalise if needed.

 NB: Your virtual number from your Burst SMS account will be used as the sender ID by default.

 In this example we ask the recipient to reply with the word COUPON to deliver a code.

 On the Received SMS decision we wait for a defined period for a reply.
 We can either use a keyword or any response.
-If the correct response is received, the campaign goes via the affirmative route, if an incorrect keyword or no response is received by the time the evaluation period has expired then the contact goes va the negative decision route.
+If the correct response is received, the campaign goes via the affirmative route.
+If an incorrect keyword or no response is received by the time the evaluation period has expired, then the contact goes via the negative decision route.

 This is a simple example of how to integrate sending and receiving text messages using Eloqua.
 The simple nature of the options should allow a huge variety of scenarios.
 If you have any questions or a scenario that is not working, please email firstname.lastname@example.org and we will evaluate your requirement and offer support.